 \noindstep We get a vector bundle on $\A\times\Pro^1$, whose restriction to $\{m\}\times\Pro^1$ is not trivial, thus it is not a pencil of connections.
 We shall make some modification along $\A\times\{\infty\}$, this is where we need the additional structure of $a$-cycles.

-We shall denote $\phi\times\Id_{\Pro^1}$, $\phi\times\mathrm\Id_{\Pro^1\setminus0}$ etc. again by $\phi$ for brevity. \begin{remarks} \noindstep We can start with a connection $d_X+\frac\omega{z}$ along the fibers of $\phi$.
+We shall denote $\phi\times\Id_{\Pro^1}$, $\phi\times\mathrm\Id_{\Pro^1\setminus0}$ etc. again by $\phi$ for brevity. \begin{remarks} \noindstep For a fixed $z$ we can start with a connection $d_X+\frac\omega{z}$ along the fibers of $\phi$.
 Then the condition that the periods of $\omega$ are constant is exactly the isomonodromic condition for this connection.
 Thus it can be extended to an absolute connection.
 See~\S\ref{isomonodromy} for more on isomonodromic deformation.

-\noindstep If $f$ has zero periods (i.e. $f$ is a meromorphic function on $X$), then one can extend $\nabla$ to an absolute flat meromorphic connection on $\X\times\Pro^1$.
-In this case we get a Frobenius manifold with Euler field (i.e. with a conformal structure).
+\noindstep If $f$ has zero periods (that is, $f$ is a meromorphic function on $X$), then one can extend $\nabla$ to an absolute flat meromorphic connection on $\X\times\Pro^1$.
+In this case we get a Frobenius manifold with Euler field (that is, with a conformal structure).
 For details see, e.g.~\cite{Sabbah}.

-\noindstep This $\Dmod$-module push-forward can be viewed as taking the cohomology fiberwise, with the connection on cohomology being the Gauss--Manin connection.
-One can also think about this as about a de Rham complex, twisted by $e^f$, see, e.g.~\cite[\S I.3.3]{Sabbah}. \end{remarks}
+\noindstep The $\Dmod$-module push-forward can be viewed as taking the cohomology fiberwise, with the connection on cohomology being the Gauss--Manin connection.
+One can also think about this as a de Rham complex, twisted by $e^f$; see, e.g.~\cite[\S I.3.3]{Sabbah}. \end{remarks}